WakiMak/trentent.github.io-forked/_posts/2013-05-16-error-0x8024402c-windows-update.md

   - 2008R2
   - Windows Update
 ---
-Recently, I was applying Windows Update to a 2008 system and it failed on 4 updates after being successful for months. Â I was unsure why, but the updates were Office updates. Â I don&#8217;t think that the fact they were Office updates are important, but it&#8217;s something to mention anyways.
+Recently, I was applying Windows Update to a 2008 system and it failed on 4 updates after being successful for months. Â I was unsure why, but the updates were Office updates. Â I don't think that the fact they were Office updates are important, but it's something to mention anyways.

 <div style="clear: both; text-align: center;">
   <a style="margin-left: 1em; margin-right: 1em;" href="http://1.bp.blogspot.com/-ow6esL559Lo/UZUWuyngr-I/AAAAAAAAAPE/EaknDqhqZDk/s1600/2.PNG"><img src="http://1.bp.blogspot.com/-ow6esL559Lo/UZUWuyngr-I/AAAAAAAAAPE/EaknDqhqZDk/s320/2.PNG" width="320" height="226" border="0" /></a>